CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Discussion

 \section{Discussion}

-While CITADEL achieves strong performance under concept drift, it remains vulnerable to evasion and poisoning attacks like all ML-based malware detectors.
-Reliance on pseudo-labels and selective labeling introduces risks from clean-label poisoning, where crafted samples may gradually influence decision boundaries.
-Although the multi-criteria sample selection helps reduce these effects, additional research is required to strengthen its robustness against adversarial labeling and evasion in future.
+Our results suggest that semi-supervised active learning is a practical alternative to fully supervised malware detection under long-term distribution drift.
+Unlike prior methods that rely on semantic structures~\cite{chen2023continuous, yang2021cade}, \system remains effective even even such structures are absent, particularly under long-term evaluation scenarios.
+CITADEL consistently performs well with limited labeled data and achieves high computational efficiency.
+However, we observe diminishing gains beyond a 40\% label ratio, and classification remains challenging for singleton and ambiguous samples.

-Since our method employs continuous drift adaptation, it may introduce a new attack surface.
-For instance, an adversary could monitor the adaptive behavior of the malware detector using black-box API queries to train a surrogate (proxy) detector.
-Once the proxy is trained, the attacker can use it to craft evasive malware samples that are likely to evade detection by aligning with the decision boundaries of the target model.
-We plan to address this type of adversarial vulnerability in future work.
+\paragraph{Recommendation for Practitioners.} Based on our experience in developing CITADEL, we outline practical recommendations for adapting CITADEL.
+First, models should be initialized with reliable labeled data, as accurate early supervision supports stable downstream adaptation.
+Second, our results indicate that mild augmentation improves performance, whereas excessive augmentation can degrade performance (see Appendix~\ref{app:augSensitive} for sensitivity analysis).
+We further recommend using a high pseudo-label confidence threshold (\(\tau \geq 0.95\)), since reducing this threshold is found to negatively impact performance.

-Our findings demonstrate that semi-supervised learning with active sample selection is a viable alternative to fully supervised methods for malware detection in drift-heavy environments.
-Unlike existing SOTA~\cite{chen2023continuous, yang2021cade} methods that rely on semantic structures (e.g., API graphs) within malware, our approach is designed to remain effective even in the absence of such structures, particularly under long-term evaluation scenarios.
-Further, CITADEL consistently performs well even with limited labels and achieves high computational efficiency.
-However, performance gains taper off beyond a 40\% label ratio, and classification remains challenging for singleton and ambiguous samples.
-Contrastive loss improves boundary separation, but additional techniques like denoising or adaptive representation learning may be beneficial.
+Third, class imbalance should be monitored carefully throughout training and retraining to avoid bias toward the majority class.
+Fourth, at scale, efficient training benefits from standard high-performance setups; including batch-wise computation with PyTorch tensors on CUDA-enabled GPUs; our replication artifacts follow this design.
+Finally, we recommend using \system's Multi-Criteria sample selection strategy since it prioritizes informative and ambiguous samples for labeling.
+In practice, integrating this selector with periodic human review supports continual adaptation to evolving drift while maintaining strong detection performance.